Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Related Work

-\textbf{Sample selection} is a noisy-label discriminative learning strategy, defined in Eq.~\eqref{eq:optimisation_discriminative_sample_selection}, which needs to handle two problems: 1) the definition of the function $\mathsf{clean}(.)$, and 2) what to do with the samples classified as noisy.
-Most definitions of $\mathsf{clean}(.)$ resort to classify small-loss samples~\cite{arpit2017closer} as pseudo-clean~\cite{arazo2019unsupervised,chen2019understanding,han2018co,jiang2017mentornet,li2020dividemix,malach2017decoupling,shen2019learning,wei2020combating}.
-Other approaches select clean samples based on K nearest neighbor classification from deep learning feature spaces~\cite{ortego2021multi,wang2018iterative}, distance to the class-specific eigenvector from the gram matrix eigen-decomposition using intermediate deep learning feature spaces~\cite{kim2021fine}, uncertainty measures~\cite{kohler2019uncertainty}, or prediction consistency between teacher and student models~\cite{kaiser2022blind}.
-After sample classification, some methods will discard the noisy-label samples for training~\cite{chen2019understanding,jiang2017mentornet,malach2017decoupling,shen2019learning}, while others use them for semi-supervised learning~\cite{li2020dividemix}.
-The main issue with this strategy is the hard decision strategy to classify samples as having clean or noisy labels, as well as pseudo-labelling noisy samples with single model predictions, without leaving much room for uncertainty in terms of possible label candidates.
-These methods also tend to have relatively high run-time training complexity because of the semi-supervised learning and the usual need for multiple models.
+\textbf{Sample selection} is a noisy-label discriminative learning strategy, defined in Eq.~\eqref{eq:optimisation_discriminative_sample_selection}, which must address two problems: 1) the definition of the function $\mathsf{clean}(.)$, and 2) what to do with the samples classified as noisy.
+Most definitions of $\mathsf{clean}(.)$ classify small-loss samples~\cite{arpit2017closer} as pseudo-clean~\cite{arazo2019unsupervised,chen2019understanding,han2018co,jiang2017mentornet,li2020dividemix,malach2017decoupling,shen2019learning,wei2020combating,li2023disc}.
+Other approaches select clean samples based on $K$-nearest neighbor classification from deep learning feature spaces~\cite{ortego2021multi,wang2018iterative}, distance to the class-specific eigenvector from the Gram-matrix eigendecomposition using intermediate deep learning feature spaces~\cite{kim2021fine}, uncertainty measures~\cite{kohler2019uncertainty}, or prediction consistency between teacher and student models~\cite{kaiser2022blind}.
+After sample classification, some methods discard the noisy-label samples during training~\cite{chen2019understanding,jiang2017mentornet,malach2017decoupling,shen2019learning}, while others use them for semi-supervised learning~\cite{li2020dividemix}.
+The main issue with this strategy is the hard-decision rule that classifies samples as having clean or noisy labels, as well as pseudo-labeling noisy samples with single-model predictions, leaving little room for uncertainty about possible label candidates.
+These methods often involve high training complexity, stemming from the use of semi-supervised learning and multiple models.